-I teach the following courses regularly at Endicott.
+I teach the following courses at Endicott College.
 Feel free to contact me with any questions or requests for teaching materials.

 This course explores the increasing prevalence of automation in our digital media lives, from mobile digital assistants and chatbots to algorithmic content curation and (even) content creation.
 The cultural, political, economic, and artistic implications of this automation will be examined, with a specific focus on the media industries (journalism, marketing, music, television).
 Though primarily approached from a social scientific perspective, students also will be exposed to technical content that underlies the functionality of automation technologies.
 Students will engage in hands-on projects as well as critical reflection related to the role of digital media at both the individual and societal levels.